 Pelvic Movement and Rubic Cube Analogy For Hip Alignment

 I’ve colored the three different columns of our cube here to match our our pelvis illustration above.
 Generally speaking, it has been theorized that the different parts of the pelvis can “rotate” or “shift” on one another, causing misalignments with hip alignment (2).
 To conceptualize this, imagine holding the red and blue columns of this rubix cube stable, while you turn the yellow column towards you several degrees (we’d call this left innominate “anterior rotation” or “nutation”).
-Many clinicians attempt to find these alignments, and restore the rubix cube, or pelvis, back to it’s original anatomy.
-And thus: normal “alignment restored,” pain resolved and the patient returns to everyday life.
+Many clinicians attempt to find these alignments and restore the rubix cube, or pelvis back to its original anatomy.
+And thus: normal “alignment is restored,” pain is resolved and the patient returns to everyday life.
 Present day, the field is moving away from this train of thought.
 It’s really not as simple as my metaphor here — but we’ll loop around back to this soon.

 Leg Length Discrepancy & Hip Alignment

 Now naturally, you have legs attached to those innominate bones (our red and yellow halves in the illustration above).
-It is theorized that when you have innominate rotation, that it can create leg length discrepancy (3).
-Obviously, leg length discrepancies can change your gait, work its way “up the chain” and cause pain at the hip, sacroiliac joint and/or the lumbar spine.
+It is theorized that when you have innominate rotation, it can create leg length discrepancy (3).
+Obviously, leg length discrepancies can change your gait, work its way “up the chain” and cause pain at the hip, sacroiliac joint, and/or the lumbar spine.

-Returning to our Rubix Cube metaphor, imagine holding the red (right innominate) and blue (sacrum) columns stable, while turning the yellow column (left innominate) towards you.
+Returning to our Rubix Cube metaphor, imagine holding the red (right innominate) and blue (sacrum) columns stable while turning the yellow column (left innominate) towards you.
 Rotating the yellow column towards you would make your left leg appear a bit longer in relation to your right leg (red column).
 Rotating the yellow column (left innominate) away from you would make your left leg appear a bit short in relation to your right leg (red column).
 This all being said, if a patient is concerned regarding their leg length, or if a clinician visually observes a leg length discrepancy on an exam table, it’s not uncommon for he/she to work up to the pelvis and check your pelvic alignment.

 Sacroiliac Joint / Lumbar Pain & Hip Alignment

 Compared to innominate rotation or leg length discrepancy, this category requires a bit less explanation.
 Many clinicians will often check pelvic alignment whenever a patient complains of sacroiliac joint or lumbar pain.
-It has been claimed that a large majority of innominate rotations can be made rapidly pain free by quick recognition and subsequent manual correction (4).
+It has been claimed that a large majority of innominate rotations can be made rapidly pain-free by quick recognition and subsequent manual correction (4).
 Many musculoskeletal health care providers continue to follow this model today.